pollaiolo/pollaiolo.github.io/_posts/2017-09-05-bouncing_balls.markdown

 If you've ever studied physics (I suppose you did) you'd know about forces.
 A force is a vector applied to an object which can cause a change in its *velocity*.
 Here I'm referring to the physics concept of velocity:\\
 *Velocity is a **physical vector** quantity; both magnitude and direction are needed to define it.*

 The force I'm using in this project is an *acceleration* controlled by the hand recognized with leap controller; whenever two hands are recognized a double acceleration is applied to the balls.
 The hands apply a vertical acceleration to the balls contrasting the gravitational attraction.
-The vectors associated with those forces are: `forceRHand = createVector(0, -150)` and `forceLHand = createVector(0, -150)`. \\
+The vector associated with those forces is: `forceHand = createVector(0, -150)`\\
 While the gravitational attraction is `gravity = createVector(0, balls[i].mass)`.\\
 As you can see the vector's magnitude is proportional to the mass of the ball (this is just a semplification and doesn't correspond exactly to earth gravity).